Single Sign-On (SSO)

 • Organization-level: Allows org admins to control how users log in when they are trying to access the organization.
 It is a log-in method for the Aura console.

 • Project-level: Impacts new database instances created within that project.
 It ensures users logging in with SSO have access to the database instances within the project.
 It depends on RBAC if the user can access and view or modify data within the instances themselves.
-For this level, the role mapping may be used to grant users different levels of access based on a role in their identity provider (IdP).
+For this level, the role mapping may be used to grant users different levels of access based on a role in their IdP.
 It does not give access to edit the project settings, for example to edit the project name, network access, or to edit the instance settings such as to rename an instance, or pause and resume.

 Log-in methods